verekia/js-stack-from-scratch/13-flow/README.md

 export default Dog;
 ```

 The `// @flow` comment tells Flow that we want this file to be typechecked.
-Flow annotations are typically a colon after a function parameter or a function name.
+For the rest, Flow annotations are typically a colon after a function parameter or a function name.
 Check the documentation for more details.

 Now if you run `npm start`, Flow will work fine, but ESLint is going to complain about that non-standard syntax we're using.
 Since Babel's parser is all up-and-running with parsing Flow content thanks to the `babel-preset-flow` plugin we installed, it'd be nice if ESLint could rely on Babel's parser instead of trying to understand Flow annotations on its own.
 That's actually possible using the `babel-eslint` package.
 Let's do this.